pdp10/sbpipe/docs/source/user_manual.md

 #### Python bindings code for COPASI models (optional)
 If Python bindings for COPASI are installed, SBpipe automatically checks whether the COPASI model can be loaded and executed, before generating the data.
 As of January 2018, this code is released for Python 2.7 and Python 3.6 on the COPASI website and Anaconda Cloud.
+The installation of SBpipe via Miniconda/Anaconda automatically installs this dependency.

 ### How to install SBpipe on Windows